GNYIO/gny/packages/database-postgres/README.md

 ## Database Access

-All create/update/delete statements are executed only in memory at the start of a new Block period (10 seconds).
+All create/update/delete statements are executed first executed only in memory.
 Every 10 seconds all collected create/update/delete statements are batched to the database.
-So the database gets synchronized with the in-memory data every 10 seconds.
+This is done by a Block `commit`.
+In summary: The database gets synchronized with the in-memory data every 10 seconds.

 ## Model

-Models are divided into `memory` Models and `normal` Models.
-Memory models are solely kept in memory.
-On the other hand, `normal` models... ???
+Models are divided into `memory` models and `normal` models.

 ### Memory Models
-Memory models are once loaded on the start of the application in memory and are then never read again as long as the Blockchain is up.
+Memory models are solely kept in memory and written to to disc on every Block `commit`.
+They are once loaded on the start of the application to memory and are then never read again as long as the Blockchain is up.

+### Normal Models
+On the other hand, `normal` models do only keep a limited number of records in memory.
+So it is not guaranteed that an entity of a `normal` model is in cache.
+Normal models are not loaded into memory on startup.

 ## Smart Contract Usage